jackrvu/sweet-case/README.txt

 docker run -d --name=wyze-bridge -p 8554:8554 -p 8888:8888 -p 5000:5000 -e 'WYZE_EMAIL=mavjvu2@gmail.com' -e 'WYZE_PASSWORD=YourCorrectPasswordHere' -e 'API_ID=cde19a40-c81c-47da-9b4c-370bc82e9fbc' -e 'API_KEY=XYzr7Hs1YylalXJ47k7xwGk8hN9JvsT7w46CWeG5shHoP6KjigZypYSiCcXa' -e 'WB_AUTH=false' -e 'RTSP_FW_ENABLED=true' mrlt8/wyze-bridge:latest

-Is the command that actually works
+Is the command that actually works to end: docker stop wyze-bridge docker rm wyze-bridge

 Now, write full program to start detecting cars, etc Start w/ the driveway, detecting which cars are present

 yolov8x.pt is a good model, but too big, so not on repo. have to download

+next to add:
+easy-to-draw convex hulls for individual spots, mark if a car is present in each spot by seeing if a dot is present in the hull, generate some summary of cars present in spots